richhapal/Pig-Game/README.md

 # Pig-Game
-Design Pig Game By Using HTML,CSS,JS DOM
+Design Pig Game By Using HTML CSS JavaScript DOM